CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 3.6 Charitable, Government and Other Outside Activities

-The Company encourages all Team Members to participate in projects and causes that further the welfare of our local communities.
-However, Team Members must obtain the prior written approval of the Compliance Officer before serving as a director or trustee of any charitable, not-for-profit, for-profit, or other entity (excluding personal or family trusts), or before running for election or seeking appointment to any government-related position.
+The Company encourages you to participate in projects and causes that further the welfare of our local communities.
+However, you must obtain the prior written approval of the Compliance Officer before serving as a director or trustee of any charitable, not-for-profit, for-profit, or other entity (excluding personal or family trusts), or before running for election or seeking appointment to any government-related position.

 3.7 Family Members Working in The Industry